fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

             - **Dev Note**: This was a change made to help usability.
 Modern Settlements often have limited Rural space and trying to place an Improvement down while considering what Improvements were adjacent to it was sometimes frustrating.
         - Addressed a reported issue with the Obshchina Unique Improvement where the Culture benefit was stacking incorrectly when multiple were built in the same Settlement.
     - **Songhai**
-        - The initial description you see of Songhai’s abilities now highlights that it can produce Treasure Fleets in the Homelands with the Kanta Civic.
+        - The initial description you see of Songhai's abilities now highlights that it can produce Treasure Fleets in the Homelands with the Kanta Civic.
 The value of these Treasure Fleets was increased from 1 point to 2 points.
         - The Tajiro Unique Unit is now cheaper to produce, with slower scaling on their costs.
         - New Unique Ability: Songhai gains +3 Gold for each Active Trade Route.
             - **Dev Note**: Songhai, like Mongolia, is one of our civs that has an alternate path to Legacy Path completion.
 We wanted to make sure that was as clear as it is for Mongolia.
-Additionally, Songhai’s Gold gameplay was powerful when it worked, but could flounder with a bad start.
+Additionally, Songhai's Gold gameplay was powerful when it worked, but could flounder with a bad start.
 We buffed its Trade gameplay to raise the floor for this civ.

 ## **Gameplay**